El Chapo's next stop? Brooklyn

 But life will be different in Brooklyn, where Guzman and other cartel leaders were indicted in 2009 on charges of conspiring to import more than 264,000 pounds of cocaine into the United States between 1990 and 2005, according to the US Justice Department.

 The indictment also accuses the alleged traffickers of sharing transportation routes and obtaining drugs from various Colombian cartels.

 In addition, Guzman faces charges in Arizona, California, Texas, Illinois, Florida and New Hampshire.

-"El Chapo's basically going to be locked down ... in his cell 23 hours a day," said Robert Hood, a former Federal Bureau of Prisons warden.
+"El Chapo's basically going to be locked down ... in his cell 23 hours a day," Robert Hood, a former Federal Bureau of Prisons warden, said in an interview.

 A criminal world who's who

 At MDC, the architect of the largest illegal narcotics operation in the world will be one of about 1,800 prisoners slogging through the federal court system.